Understanding Bankruptcy Laws in Kentucky: A Guide for Homeowners

 It is their main job to protect the creditors’ interests while ensuring that you, the owner, are treated fairly throughout the process.
 Before the sale can happen, the agent has to review all the terms and ensure that they follow the rules set by the court.

 This means reviewing offers, negotiating deals, and sometimes even helping you pick the best buyer for your house.
-To determine your home’s worth in the Kentucky real estate market, trustees can also order assessments or market studies.
+To determine your home’s worth in the Kentucky real estate market, trustees can also order assessments or market studies, or explore options to refinance a house after divorce when selling isn’t the preferred choice.

 In line with bankruptcy law, they also make sure that the money from the sale is used to pay off the bills first.
 If you know this important fact, it will be easier for you to sell your house when times are tough.